Drag queen: In television

 In 2018, American Idol featured a drag queen, Adam Sanders (drag name Ada Vox) as one of its contestants.
 He made it to the top ten.

 In 2018, Celebrity Big Brother featured Queen Shane Jenek (drag name Courtney Act) as one of its contestants, placing first in the season with 49.43% of the public vote.

 Also in 2018, So You Think You Can Dance featured Jay Jackson (drag name Laganja Estranja) as one of its contestants.

 The Netflix show Dancing Queen, also released in 2018, starred Justin Johnson (drag name Alyssa Edwards) and his dance studio, Beyond Belief Dance Company.

 A 2018 episode of The Simpsons, titled "Werking Mom", featured many drag queens, including cameos from RuPaul and Raja (the season three winner of RuPaul's Drag Race).

+Gingzilla, also known as Ben Hudson and the "Glamonster", an Australian drag queen, appeared on The X Factor in 2018, and America's Got Talent in 2019.

 Dragnificent! is a television series on the American network TLC.
-The show started as a special branded as Drag Me Down the Aisle which aired on 9 March 2019.
+The show started as a special branded as Drag Me Down the Aisle, which aired on 9 March 2019.
 It features Alexis Michelle, BeBe Zahara Benet, Jujubee, and Thorgy Thor, four drag queens who are all RuPaul's Drag Race alumnae, helping an engaged woman to plan her upcoming wedding.
 On 15 January 2020, TLC announced that it had given a full season run to Dragnificent!, a new show to be based on the Drag Me Down the Aisle special.
 The series premiered on 19 April 2020.

 The Netflix show AJ and the Queen, released in 2020, followed "Ruby Red, a bigger-than-life but down-on-her-luck drag queen [played by RuPaul] who travels across America from club to club in a rundown 1990s R/V with her unlikely sidekick AJ, a recently orphaned, tough-talking, scrappy ten-year-old stowaway.
 As the two misfits travel from city to city, Ruby's message of love and acceptance winds up touching people and changing their lives for the better."

-In 2020 RuPaul became the first drag queen to host Saturday Night Live, though he was not in drag at the time.
+In 2020, RuPaul became the first drag queen to host Saturday Night Live, though he was not in drag at the time.